matteoferla/DirEvo_tools/readme.md

 Sorted by urgency:

-* *Theme* Get a word from Wayne and Matilda about the theme
 * *Pedel-AA* a-elements linkage is broken in certain bits. :angry:
 * *Pedel*  range of conditions not done yet, but pedel_batch wrapper made. —original functionality
 * *Pedel-AA* graphs —original functionality